Equipment & Tips for Successful Online Experiences

 - Ensure that the host presenting the experience is nearby the microphone at all times.
 If you are planning to move around during the experience, choose a pair of headphones with a built-in microphone to keep the sound crisp and consistent.

-- Avoid giving long, scripted speeches or lectures that could be shared in an article or pre-recorded presentation.
+- Avoid giving long, scripted speeches or lectures that could be shared in an article or a pre-recorded presentation.

-Finally, we recommend conducting at least one trial run, either internally or with the AnyRoad team, before your first Live Experience with each new host.
+- Finally, we recommend conducting at least one trial run, either internally or with the AnyRoad team, before your first live experience with each new host.
 As your partner in providing high-quality experiences, AnyRoad can work with you to ensure guests will be able to see, hear, and focus on your host and your branded experience.